-The Ocean Imagineer is a floating oyster hatchery and solar hydrogen production plant pilot project.
+The Ocean Imagineer is a floating oyster farm and solar hydrogen production plant pilot project.

 Hong Kong North Point was once a popular place to swim for families.